google/WebFundamentals/src/content/en/updates/2018/12/get-installed-related-apps.md

 ### Register for the origin trial {: #ot }

 1. [Request a token][ot-request] for your origin.
-2. Add the token to your pages, there are two ways to provide this token on any pages in your origin:
+2. Add the token to your pages.
+There are two ways to provide this token on any pages in your origin:
      * Add an `origin-trial` `<meta>` tag to the head of any page.
 For example, this may look something like: